South Pacific Cartel

-The South Pacific Cartel (Spanish: Cártel del Pacífico Sur) is a Mexican organized crime group composed of the remnants of the Beltrán-Leyva Cartel.
-It is based in the Mexican state of Morelos.
-The gang has been significantly less active since mid-2011 when the group's leaders Julio de Jesus Radilla Hernandez and Victor Valdez were captured.
+The South Pacific Cartel (Spanish: Cártel del Pacífico Sur) was a Mexican organized crime group composed of the remnants of the Beltrán-Leyva Cartel.
+It was based in the Mexican state of Morelos.
+The gang was significantly less active from mid-2011 when the group's leaders Julio de Jesus Radilla Hernandez and Victor Valdez were captured.
+The South Pacific Cartel was created by Héctor Beltrán Leyva, an ex leader of the Beltran Leyva Cartel, in April 2010.

-Although they call themselves a 'cartel', the violent gang is a local cell created in April 2010 by Héctor Beltrán Leyva, leader of the Beltran Leyva Cartel.
-The gang is known for having employed a 12-year-old gunman and executioner.
+The organization was known for having employed a 12-year-old gunman and executioner.